 As for my background, I graduated from the College of the Holy Cross (B.A.
 Environmental Studies) and Drexel University (M.S.
-Human Nutrition), and relocated from Philadelphia to Minneapolis where I am completing my dietetic internship.
+Human Nutrition), and relocated from Philadelphia to Minneapolis where I completed my dietetic internship at the Minneapolis VA.
+In August 2017, I passed my registration exam to become a Registered Dietitian Nutritionist (RDN, also abbreviated as RD).
 When I’m not in the kitchen, I love to explore the local food scene, practice yoga, run, and bike on the many trails in the Twin Cities!

 I hope you’ll visit often, and contribute to the conversation!
 To begin, click the “Browse” button above to check out what’s new.